ARMENIA TRAVEL TIPS

 The official currency of Armenia is the Armenian Dram (AMD).
 There are in circulation coins of 10, 50, 100, 200, 500 dram nominations and bills of 1,000, 5,000, 10,000, 20,000, 50,000 and 100,000 dram nominations.

-The best cash currencies are US dollars, Euro and Russian rubles.
-Georgian lari can also be exchanged in Yerevan and border towns.
-Other currencies are harder to exchange except at a handful of major banks in Yerevan.
-There are currency exchange points in all major supermarkets and virtually any shop, food stores and small vendors can exchange money legally.
+There are currency exchange points almost in all supermarkets and virtually any shop, grocery stores and small vendors can exchange money legally as well.
 Scams appear to be rare, and transactions are straightforward.

-Traveler’s checks are rare in Armenia and are not recommended.
-Bring cash or an ATM or Visa card.
-Some local ATM’s are linked to the Plus system and others to the Maestro system.
-There are cash machines in prominent locations around Yerevan, including half a dozen HSBC branches.
+There are cash machines at all prominent locations around Yerevan.
 All other main cities and even some small towns have ATM’s, though you may have to poke around to find one that matches your card.
 You cannot withdraw a foreign currency from an ATM machine in Armenia.

 There is a Money Gram and other money transfer services operate in the country, so you always have that to back up should you run out of cash.